Beriberi: Overview, Causes, Symptoms, Treatments, Topics

 Prevention of Beriberi

 An individual must include adequate Vitamin B1 in their diet to prevent beriberi.
-Generally speaking, thiamine deficiency is not a concern for someone who follows a balanced, healthy diet that prioritises whole foods.
+Generally speaking, thiamine deficiency is not a concern for someone who follows a a healthy, balanced diet that prioritises whole foods.

 Natural sources of thiamine in food include: